brothertoad/notes/media.md

 - Montrose - songs from Paper Money
 - Manhattan Transfer
 - Keith Urban - You Gonna Fly
+- Sarah McLachlan - Building A Mystery
+- The Grateful Dead - Good Lovin'
+- Loggins And Messina - Angry Eyes
 - Lady Antebellum - Love Don't Live Here Anymore
-- Miranda Lambert - Kerosene and Gunpower And Lead and Heart Like Mine and White Liar and Baggage Claim and The House That Built Me
+- Miranda Lambert - Kerosene and Gunpower And Lead and Heart Like Mine and White Liar and Baggage Claim and The House That Built Me and Famous In A Small Town
 - The Band Perry - If I Die Young and Gone and Better Dig Two
 - Carrie Underwood - Blown Away et. al.
 - Sophie B. Hawkins - Damn I Wish I Was Your Lover and As I Lay Me Down
 - Sixpence None The Richer - There She Goes and Don't Dream It's Over
 - Crowded House - Something So Strong and Don't Dream It's Over
+- Hey Monday - I Don't Wanna Dance
 - Rainman - Bring Back The Summer
 - Sarah Buxton - That Kind Of Day et. al.
 - Mai Kuraki (Japanese singer)
 - Volbeat - I Only Want To Be With You
-- Status Quo - Sheila (cover of Tommy Roe song, on Pictures Of Matchstick Men album)
+- Status Quo - Sheila (cover of Tommy Roe song, on Pictures Of Matchstick Men album) and Safety Dance
 - Gloria Estefan - Live For Loving You and Get On Your Feet
 - Miami Sound Machine - 1,2,3 and Conga
 - The Hollies - The Air That I Breathe